erysdren/QCVM/README.md

 - [ ] Add support to automatically compile QuakeC by calling FTEQCC.
 - [x] Convert exports to an allocated pointer, for easier conversion to Pascal.
 - [ ] Add more examples and a robust framework for inter-module communication.
+- [ ] Shove the whole thing in one header, STB style.

 ## Feedback